-Local Blues Legend Rab McCullough was an active contributor in the 60s and 70s when the blues baby came of age, sharing stage with his peers, who went on to be Rock ‘n’ Roll legends, including Rory Gallagher, Van Morrison, Jimi Hendrix, ACDC and John Mayall and The Blues Breakers.
+Local Blues Legend Rab McCullough was an active contributor in the 60s and 70s when the blues baby came of age, sharing stages with his peers, who went on to be Rock ‘n’ Roll legends, including Rory Gallagher, Van Morrison, Jimi Hendrix, ACDC, John Mayall and The Blues Breakers.

 Unfortunately, the violence and political unrest in Northern Ireland put an end to Rab’s career and destroyed the once great music scene.
 Rab stopped touring and remained in war torn Belfast to support and protect his family.
 The wheel of time has turned from the 60s through the 90s, but in Belfast, time stood still.
 For Rab, these were the dark days.
 His soulful interpretation of the music is rooted in his hard, often painful life, while living in Belfast, a city that exists as an equally suitable home of the blues.